sandoche/LearningLab-website/README.md

 - [ ] Rework logo, colors, fonts, sizes
 - [ ] Add logos and update config
 - [ ] Make it responsive
+- [ ] Add a newsletter form
+- [ ] Add a donation button? buy a coffee? or ads?
 - [ ] Add google analytics and uservoice
 - [ ] Add google ads
 - [ ] Deploy